 Tyre rotation can be beneficial in several ways.
 When done at the recommended times it can prolong the life of your tyres.
-It can even provide performance advantages in both handling and traction.
+Plus, rotating your tyres can even provide performance advantages in both handling and traction.

-Your owner’s manual will tell you how often to rotate tyres, As a rule of thumb, it should be done every 10,000kms.
+Your owner’s manual will tell you how often you should rotate your tyres, as a rule of thumb, it’s every 10,000kms.

 Plus, new tyres have deeper treads and are less likely to suffer damage when driving off-road.
-Yet, if tread depth varies by more than a 2-3mm you should consider replacing all tyres to maintain balanced steering and braking.
+Yet, if tread depth varies by more than 2-3mm from front and back you should consider replacing all tyres.
+This will help to maintain balanced steering and braking.

 If your vehicle is a front-wheel drive with non-directional Cooper tyres, rotate your tyres as shown in Diagram A.

-The most important part of your tyre is the tread, which gives you the traction to stop and hold the road on curves.
+The most important part of your tyre is the tread.
+It gives you the traction to stop and hold the road on curves.

-Firstly, make sure that your Cooper Tires Retailer balances your tyres during fitting.
+- Make sure your tyres are balanced at the time of fitting.
 Balancing involves placing small weights on the rim to counteract heavy spots, or slight variations in weight, in the wheel and tyre assembly.
-If a tyre is not balanced, it will shimmy as you drive, and your tread will wear unevenly,
+If a tyre is not balanced, it will shimmy as you drive resulting in uneven treadwear.

-Secondly, you should also make sure that your vehicle’s suspension is properly aligned.
-Otherwise, your tyres will ride at an angle and wear unevenly, and as a result, you may experience handling problems.
+- Make sure that your vehicle’s suspension is properly aligned.
+Otherwise, your tyres will ride at an angle and wear unevenly.
+As a result, you may experience handling problems.
 A vehicle can become misaligned gradually over time, or suddenly when you hit a bump or pothole.

-Have you Authorised Cooper Tires Retailer check your alignment periodically.
+Have your tyres both balanced and aligned periodically.
 Also, have it checked, if you notice anything unusual, such as pulling to one side or vibrating.

 SAFETY NOTICE: Your spare tyre must be the same diameter, construction, and load index as all tyres on your vehicle.